1Password/scim-examples/kubernetes/README.md

   memory: 1024M
 ```

-This is 4x the CPU, and 2x the memory.
+This proposal is 4x the CPU and 2x the memory of the default values.

-Please reach out to our support team if you need help with the configuration or to tweak the values for your deployment.
+Please reach out to our [support team](https://support.1password.com/contact/) if you need help with the configuration or to tweak the values for your deployment.

 ## Advanced deployments